 Strength training protects against high blood pressure

 If you have high blood pressure, many doctors and patients think you shouldn't be doing strength training.
-This is not the case write researchers at the Catholic University of Brasilia in an article that will soon be published in the Journal of Strength and Conditioning Research.
+This is not the case, write researchers at the Catholic University of Brasilia in the Journal of Strength and Conditioning Research.
 The researchers say strength training actually has a positive effect on people with high blood pressure.

 Exercise & blood pressure